 - Provide additional information: If additional information is needed, you will receive a notice from FedLoan Servicing.
 Once you receive the notice, you have only 21 days to submit the needed information before your TEPSLF request is canceled.

-- Wait for confirmation: If you are eligible for loan forgiveness through TEPSLF, you will receive a notification from FedLoan Servicing and your remaining loan amount will be forgiven.
+- Wait for confirmation: If you are eligible for loan forgiveness through TEPSLF, you will receive a notification from FedLoan Servicing, and your remaining loan amount will be forgiven.
 Any overpayments you made after your 120th payment will be refunded.
 You will also receive a notification if you are not eligible.
-If this is the case, you must continue making payments on your student loans.
+If this is the case, you must continue paying down your student loans.

 If your repayment plan is the only thing standing between you and PSLF, TEPSLF could be your key to getting student loan forgiveness.
 However, it’s important to act quickly, since funds are limited and are distributed on a first-come, first-served basis.

 As you complete your application, pay attention to all of the requirements of the program and fill out the forms completely.
 While many applicants are rejected, the possibility of loan forgiveness is a reward well worth the work of applying.